JTarball/hyroxwebsite/site/content/post/how-to-structure-your-hyrox-training.md

 In this mesocycle you are trying to increase your maximum strength.

-We want to strength our posterior chain and it may make sense to split between lower & pull/push workouts so that we have the maximum adaptation.
+We want to strengthen our posterior chain and it may make sense to split between lower & pull/push workouts so that we have the maximum adaptation.

 This is a foundation, so much so that if you look at a lot of top Hyrox athletes in the off season they are not training Hyrox specific movements and workouts.
 They are often working on basic strength or isolated competencies.